humdrum-tools/humdrum-documentation/guide/ch14/index.md

 `humsed s/}/},/g` *inputfile*

-Any occurrence of the ampersand (`&`) in the replacement string of a substitution is a standard stream-editing convention which means \"the matched string.\" Suppose we want to add a tenuto mark to every quarter-note in a work.
+Any occurrence of the ampersand (`&`) in the replacement string of a substitution is a standard stream-editing convention which means "the matched string."
+Suppose we want to add a tenuto mark to every quarter-note in a work.
 The following substitution seeks the number
 \`4\' followed by any character that is not a digit or period.
 This pattern is replaced by itself (&) followed by a tilde (\~), the